TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-accessresourcemanagement-addmanageadmins.md

   1. Visit [Subscriptions in Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
   2. Select the subscription that you want to give access
   3. Select **Add**.
-(If the Add button is missing, you do not have permission to add permissions)<br>
+If the Add button is missing, you do not have permission to add permissions.
   4. Select **Access control (IAM)** in the list
   5. In the **Role** box, select **Owner**
   6. In the **Assign access to** box, select **Azure AD user, group, or application**
   7. In the **Select** box, type the email address of the user you want to add as Owner.
 Select the user, and then select **Save**.<br>

 ### Add or change Co-administrator

-Only an [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) can be added as a Co-administrator.Other users with roles such as [Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) and [Reader](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#reader) cannot be added as Co-administrators.<br>
+Only an [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) can be added as a Co-administrator.
+Other users with roles such as [Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) and [Reader](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#reader) cannot be added as Co-administrators.<br>

 ### Update a profile